Otto Kruger: Career

-Personal life, later years and honors
+In 1955, he appeared in the live telecast of The Desert Song as General Birabeau.

+Personal life

 On March 20, 1920, Kruger married Broadway actress Susan "Sue" MacManamy.
 Their daughter, Ottilie Kruger (1926–2005), was also an actress and was the first wife of pioneering cinematographer Gayne Rescher.

+In 1960, Kruger suffered a stroke.
+He continued his career, with some difficulty, for another four years before retiring from acting.

 Kruger supported Thomas Dewey in the 1944 United States presidential election.

+Death

 Kruger died at the Motion Picture and Television Country House in Woodland Hills, California, on his 89th birthday.